 California Transparency in Supply Chains Act: What it is and who it impacts

-California’s Transparency in Supply Chains Act differs from some of these laws in that it focuses on ensuring companies are transparent and open to their consumers about the potential of modern slavery used to create their products.
+California’s Transparency in Supply Chains Act differs from some of these laws in that it focuses on ensuring companies are transparent and open to their consumers about the potential of modern slavery being used to create their products.
 The law does not mandate that businesses implement new measures to ensure that their product supply chains are free from human trafficking and modern slavery.
 It only requires companies to make the necessary disclosures, even if they do little to safeguard their supply chains.

 The catalyst behind the Transparency in Supply Chains Act was that Californians lacked access to information on human trafficking and modern slavery used to produce the goods they purchased.
 Therefore, they could not make well-informed decisions on the products they bought.
 Many consumers were blindly complicit in funding modern slavery and human trafficking crimes.